mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. This part of our website will find information on how Parliament will organise its work through a system of different committees .
 5. Word dependency is wrong.
 Second sentence is missing.
 Article is missing.
 Wrong tense "will organise".
 "Different" instead of "specialized"

+4.1.
+ID 132: This part of our website will find information on how Parliament will organise its work through different committees .
+ID 133: The work of the European Parliament is therefore important because decisions on new European laws do jointly with Parliament and the Council of Ministers , which represents the Member States .
+5.1.
+Sentence was split.
+"System" is missing.
+Second part translated almost perfectly (BLEU 54)

+Successful split.
+Otherwise everything is fine.
+BLEU increased.

 ### 15